Roblox/roact/CONTRIBUTING.md

 Before starting a pull request, open an issue about the feature or bug.
 This helps us prevent duplicated and wasted effort.
 These issues are a great place to ask for help if you run into problems!

 Before you submit a new pull request, check:
-* Code Style: Match the existing code!
+* Code Style: Match the [official Roblox Lua style guide](https://roblox.github.io/lua-style-guide) and the local code style
 * Changelog: Add an entry to [CHANGELOG.md](CHANGELOG.md)
 * Luacheck: Run [Luacheck](https://github.com/mpeterv/luacheck) on your code, no warnings allowed!
 * Tests: They all need to pass!

 ### Code Style
-Try to match the existing code style!
+Roblox has an [official Lua style guide](https://roblox.github.io/lua-style-guide) which should be the general guidelines for all new code.
+When modifying code, follow the existing style!

 In short:

 * Tabs for indentation
 * Double quotes